 "A white male, 25-30 years old, 5'8" to 5'9", stocky build, reddish-brown hair worn in a crew cut, heavy rimmed glasses and dark clothing."

-The teenagers sketch of the Zodiac Killer was amended, the second version showing a distinctly more furrowed, older portrayal of the first, believed to have been revised by the teenagers, but it is equally conceivable it was updated with input from Donald Fouke's sighting.
+The teenagers sketch of the Zodiac Killer was amended, with the second version showing a distinctly more furrowed, older portrayal of the first, and believed to have been revised by the teenagers, however, it is equally conceivable it was updated with input from Donald Fouke's sighting.

-Thirty eight years later Donald Fouke stated in the documentary 'This is the Zodiac Speaking' "When the composite drawing came out at Richmond Station and was posted on the wall, he looked similar to the man I had seen on October 11th.
+Thirty-eight years later, Donald Fouke stated in the 2007 documentary 'This is the Zodiac Speaking' "When the composite drawing came out at Richmond Station and was posted on the wall, he looked similar to the man I had seen on October 11th.
 I then wrote a scratch or inner departmental memorandum to my lieutenant to forward to homicide division, so they would have the additional information about the appearance of the subject."
 He went on to say "I never spoke to Toschi that I personally know of or remember.
 He may have been the inspector who came out and asked me about the composite drawing and I told him the suspect was older and heavier, beyond that I had no further contact with the investigation."
-However there is nothing in this statement that contradicts that he most likely informed his superiors of the suspect description the night of the crime.
+Despite this statement, there is nothing here that contradicts the notion he most likely informed his superiors of the suspect description the night of the crime.

 Since the suspect in the police report was supposedly last seen heading up Cherry Street, then presumably no input had been typed from the Donald Fouke encounter, as this was distinctly a later sighting.
-Then we have to explain the discrepancy of the teenagers description of 25-30 years, radically changing to a man in his 'early forties' on page 2 of the police report.
-This inherently could not be accredited to the three teenagers, unless we conceive the notion that the teenagers had a significant change of opinion, and reconstructed the original composite sketch to an older version with no external influence.
+Therefore, we have to explain the discrepancy of the teenagers description of 25-30 years, radically changing to a man in his "early forties" on page 2 of the police report.
+This description could not be accredited to the three teenagers, unless we conceive the notion that the teenagers had a significant change of opinion, and reconstructed the original composite sketch to an older version with no external influence.

-The Fouke memorandum was deemed a response to Zodiac's revelation of an encounter on Jackson Street, but equally they could have stayed quiet on the matter, simply dismissing Zodiac's claims and nobody would be any the wiser, after all Zodiac was deemed a liar and a psychopath by many.
+The Donald Fouke memorandum was deemed a response to Zodiac's revelation of an encounter on Jackson Street, but equally they could have stayed quiet on the matter, simply dismissing Zodiac's claims - and nobody would be any the wiser.
+After all, Zodiac was deemed a liar and a psychopath by many.